shorebirdtech/docs/docs/guides/code_push_release.md

 ![CreateNewRelease](https://github.com/shorebirdtech/docs/assets/581764/90c9c7ed-bc39-4731-bfec-524f89e2baf6)

-You will now be prompted to upload the `.aab` file.
-You can find this file in `./build/app/outputs/bundle/release/app-release.aab`.
+Upload the `.aab` file located at `./build/app/outputs/bundle/release/app-release.aab`.

-1. From `~/Shorebird/time_shift`, run `open ./build/app/outputs/bundle/release/` to open the folder containing the `.aab` in Finder.
+1. From the root directory of the project, run `open ./build/app/outputs/bundle/release/` to open the folder containing the `.aab` in Finder.
 1. Drag `app-release.aab` into the Play Console to upload.

-Once the uplaod completes, the Play Store will correctly recognize the new version as `6 (1.0.3)`.
+Once the upload completes, the Play Store will correctly recognize the new version as `6 (1.0.3)`.

 ![UploadedBundle](https://github.com/shorebirdtech/docs/assets/581764/1994cb5a-4cd6-4f1b-a88c-f5aaa3d1433d)